 - Map and Locations

-> The Biology Master’s program admits one group of students each year to begin study in the fall semester.
+The Master of Science in biology program admits one group of students each year to begin study in the fall semester.

-> Note: Your application is evaluated based on your entire application package.
+Note: Your application is evaluated based on your entire application package.

 I must say that I like the flexible requirements we have for this degree program because it lets me choose what I want to learn!
 I can build the skills I want and I usually don’t have to sit through lectures I don’t need.